 Southern Red Trillium – Trillium Sulcatum

-The red trillium root is usually found in wooded damp areas.
+The red trillium root is usually found in damp wooded areas.
 This plant is part of the wildflower lily family, and it is considered an herb with three large leaves.
 The flower displays a dark reddish and sometimes brown color.
 The red trillium does not require full exposure to the sun, but it rather thrives under partial shade.
 The flowers stick out on top of lime green leaves.
 Its natural habitat is within rich forests that provide valuable moisture and shade.
 This wildflower is beautiful with the purple-maroon exterior, and it would be a perfect complementary addition to any garden.